-- Forward your final tax bill to the mortgage company, agent or tenant.
+- Forward your interim tax bill to the mortgage company, agent or tenant.

-If your taxes are paid by a mortgage company, you will receive a receipt after payment of your final bill.
+If paid by a mortgage company, you will receive a receipt after payment of your final bill in July.
 If your tax bills are not paid by the due dates, you will receive reminder notices.

-It is your responsibility to inform the City in writing when a mortgage company, agent or tenant stops paying your property tax bill.
-If someone else pays your bill, it is your responsibility to forward the bill to them.
+It is your responsibility to inform the City in writing when a mortgage company, agent or tenant will no longer be paying your tax bill.

 Change of ownership or mailing address

 If there has been an ownership change, or a tax bill has been directed to the wrong person, please visit our Change of ownership or mailing address page for more information.
 You can submit a change of mailing address request by visiting myservice.ottawa.ca.

 Payment of annual property taxes can be deferred for seniors and people with disabilities on low income.
 For more information visit the tax deferral program page.

 The Municipal Property Assessment Corporation (MPAC) issued assessment notices for all properties in Ontario based on January 1, 2016 market values.
 This new value is being phased in over 4 years and is used to calculate your 2017 to 2020 property taxes.
 If you have any questions about your assessment, please contact MPAC by phone at 1-866-296-6722 (TTY 1-877-889-6722) or by fax at 1-866-297-6703 or visit their website at www.mpac.ca